 Be sure to check out our Pinterest board for all the great ideas too—it’s a great way to keep track of your favorites.

 Don’t want to miss a recipe?
 Then be sure to CLICK HERE so you can subscribe to all the updates.
-Besides sharing holiday recipes, I also share all kinds of meal planning and kitchen organization ideas.
+Besides sharing holiday recipes like these homemade marshmallows, I also share all kinds of meal planning and kitchen organization ideas.
 It’s simple and you’ll also receive weekly meal planning inspiration in you inbox!

-And be sure to check out the links below for all the bloggers who are sharing their own recipes this week!
+And be sure to check out the links below for more recipes!
 If you’re a blogger and want to join in the hop, you can find more details and SIGN UP HERE.